Semiorthogonal decompositions of equivariant derived categories of invariant divisors: Semiorthogonal decompositions and base change for stacks

 \subsection{Fourier-Mukai functors}

-Let \(X,Y\) be quasiprojective schemes or DM-stacks.
-Recall that following \cite{kresch:geometry-dm}, we call a DM-stack {\it quasiprojective} if it is a global quotient of a quasiprojective scheme by a reductive algebraic group, with a quasiprojective coarse moduli.
-Such stacks have a resolution property.
-We denote by $\DD(X)$ the bounded derived category of coherent sheaves on $X$ and by $\Per(X)\sub\DD(X)$ the perfect derived category.
+Recall that following \cite{kresch:geometry-dm}, we call a DM-stack $\XX$ {\it quasiprojective} if it has quasiprojective coarse moduli space and is a global quotient of a quasiprojective scheme by a reductive algebraic group.
+For example, the quotient stack $[X/G]$, where $G$ is a finite group acting on a quasiprojective scheme $X$, satisfies these conditions and its coarse moduli space is $X/G$.
+By \cite[Prop.\ 5.1]{kresch:geometry-dm}, such a stack has the resolution property, i.e., every coherent sheaf on it admits a surjective morphism from a vector bundle.
+Also, such a stack has an affine diagonal.
+We denote by $\DD(\XX)$ the bounded derived category of coherent sheaves on $\XX$ and by $\Per(\XX)\sub\DD(\XX)$ the perfect derived category.

-An object \(\mathcal{K}\in\mathcal{D}(X\times Y)\), whose support is proper over $Y$, gives rise to an exact functor \(\Phi_{\mathcal{K}}\colon \Per(X)\to \mathcal{D}(Y)\) defined by
+An object \(\mathcal{K}\in\mathcal{D}(\XX\times \YY)\), whose support is proper over $\YY$, gives rise to an exact functor \(\Phi_{\mathcal{K}}\colon \Per(\XX)\to \mathcal{D}(\YY)\) defined by